-During the COVID-19 Pandemic, her conducting career continued with guest conducting invitations and appearances from the Jackson Symphony (Jackson, Michigan) Orchestra Sono (Bloomfield Hills, Michigan), the UMS Series (Ann Arbor, Michigan), and being appointed Visiting Conductor for the Denison University Symphony Orchestra (Granville, Ohio.)
+During the COVID-19 Pandemic, her conducting career continued with guest conducting invitations and appearances from the Detroit Symphony Orchestra, Jackson Symphony (Jackson, Michigan), Orchestra Sono (Bloomfield Hills, Michigan), the UMS Series (Ann Arbor, Michigan), and being appointed Visiting Conductor for the Denison University Symphony Orchestra (Granville, Ohio.)

 Past engagements include subscription concerts with the Zilina Philharmonic, Slovak Sinfonietta, and Jan Albrecht Symphonic Ensemble in Slovakia.
 While in Vienna, Gallo conducted the Prayner Konservatorium Symphony Orchestra and the Vienna Konservatorium Opera Orchestra.
 She held a tenure as the assistant conductor for productions at the Volksoper in Vienna.
 In Czechia, Gallo assisted and covered with the Brno Philharmonic.
 In 2016, she became the first American and first woman to receive her Masters of Arts in Orchestral Conducting through the dual study program of the Vienna Konservatorium and Jan Albrecht Academy.
 Her primary teachers were Maksimilijan Cenčić and Leoš Svárovský.
 Further, she studied piano with Giorgi Latsabidze and violin with Barbara Gorzynska.